batden/esteem/README.md

 # esteem

-A neat Bash script to build/install/update the Enlightenment ecosystem on Ubuntu.
+A neat Bash script to build/install/update the Enlightenment ecosystem on Ubuntu Lunar Lobster or Mantic Minotaur.

 Please take a look at the comments in the script before running it.